-(a) The Developer shall cause all (55) of the Rental Housing Units in the Minimum Improvements to be rent-restricted and income-restricted in accordance with the Tax Credit Law, all as further described in the Declaration attached hereto as EXHIBIT C. Notwithstanding anything to the contrary in the Tax Credit Law, such restrictions shall remain in effect for the later of (i) the thirty (30) year period described in the Declaration; or (ii) the repayment of the TIF Loan.
+(a) The Developer shall cause all fifty-five (55) of the Rental Housing Units in the Minimum Improvements to be rent-restricted and income-restricted in accordance with the Tax Credit Law, all as further described in the Declaration attached hereto as EXHIBIT C. Notwithstanding anything to the contrary in the Tax Credit Law, such restrictions shall remain in effect for the later of (i) the thirty (30) year period described in the Declaration; or (ii) the repayment of the TIF Loan.
 On or before the Closing Date, the Developer shall deliver the executed Declaration to the Authority in recordable form.

-(b) Of the 55 Rental Housing Units that are restricted, between and Rental Housing Units must be one-bedroom units; between and Rental Housing Units must be two-bedroom units; and between and Rental Housing Units must be three-bedroom units.
-Of the 55 Rental Housing Units, 4 will be permanent supportive housing units.
+(b) Of the 55 Rental Housing Units that are restricted, between ten (10) and twelve (12) Rental Housing Units must be one-bedroom units; twenty-eight (28) and thirty (30) Rental Housing Units must be two-bedroom units; and between fourteen (14) and sixteen (16) Rental Housing Units must be three-bedroom units.
+Of the 55 Rental Housing Units, four (4) will be permanent supportive housing units, two (2) two-bedroom units will be available for Section 8 tenants, and two (2) three-bedroom units.

-(c) The Authority and its representatives shall have the right at all reasonable times while the covenants in this Section are in effect, after reasonable notice, to inspect, examine and copy all books and records of Developer and its successors and assigns relating to the Development Property's satisfaction of the covenants described in this Section and in the Declaration.
+(c) The Authority and its representatives shall have the right at all reasonable times while the covenants in this Section are in effect, after reasonable notice, to inspect, examine and copy all books and records of Developer and its successors and assigns relating to the Developer's satisfaction of the covenants described in this Section and in the Declaration.